Blog

 Contraindications and Warnings

-Patients who have had a history of anaphylactic or severe hypersensitivity reactions to Idelvion, human coagulation factor IX recombinant, albumin fusion protein, or any of the inactive ingredients in the vial should not take this drug.
+Patients with a history of anaphylactic or severe hypersensitivity reactions to Idelvion, human coagulation factor IX recombinant, albumin fusion protein, or any of the inactive ingredients in the vial should not take this drug.

 When using Factor IX-containing products, patients may develop thromboembolism (e.g., pulmonary embolism, venous thrombosis, and arterial thrombosis).